gheenie/devops-monitor-alert-demo/README.md

 1. [Make a metric filter](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/cloudwatch_log_metric_filter) that spots the "ERROR" event.
 1. [Create a Cloudwatch alarm](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/cloudwatch_metric_alarm) based on the metric filter and which uses the SNS topic created by the script.

-Recap:
-1. Create a simple Cloudwatch alert
+Recap create a simple Cloudwatch alert:
-- Create a metric filter on the log group
+1. Create a metric filter on the log group
 - Specify a filter pattern
 - Specify names for the filter, the metric group and the metric
 - Add a numerical value (and if necessary, units) to be associated with the metric